seanredmond/classifoclc/README.md

 Each of these returns an `Enumerator` that can be looped over to get the individual `Classifoclc::Work` objects.
 A "work" is an abstraction, and each work has one or more editions.
 An "edition" is a physical (or digital) item that can be held by a library.
-Fromt the `Classifoclc::Work` object you can get several pieces of information, most usefully, perhaps, the number of editions (`#edition_count`), the number of libraries that hold the work (`#holdings`) and and that hold the work digitally (`#eholdings`), and the editions themselves (`#editions`)
+From the `Classifoclc::Work` object you can get several pieces of information, most usefully, perhaps, the number of editions (`#edition_count`), the number of libraries that hold the work (`#holdings`) and and that hold the work digitally (`#eholdings`), and the editions themselves (`#editions`)